tcassar/settle/write_up/Analysis + Design.md

 The end user that I had in mind is the friend who inspired this project.
 I think he fits perfectly within the target market - 13-18 years old, fairly sociable, not too technologically minded, and just wants an easy way to keep track of his transactions in his group of friends.

 My interviewee was keen to point out that people may abuse this system.
 They may just use it to rack up debt, and then never pay anyone back.
 He wanted to know if there was a way that I could stop this occurring.
 To this I replied no, not really.
 They can do the same thing without the app.
-It is your decision whether or not to lend to them.
-With the app however you can see exactly how much they've taken.
+It is your decision whether to lend to them.
+With the app however you can see exactly how much they've taken - it provides indisputable accountability.
 It does however assume that people are willing to pay up.
 It is up to the user to deal with the eventuality that they don't.

 Another problem that he identified was that of chains of debt.
-He (rightly) pointed out that if you owe people who owe people, its sometimes easier to cut out the middle man and turn two discreet transactions into one smaller one.
+He (rightly) pointed out that if you owe people who owe people, it's sometimes easier to cut out the middle man and turn two discreet transactions into one smaller one.
 This idea naturally extends to a group of friends, who may all have varying levels of debt between them.
 Thus, instead of making the group do a large number of transactions with money going back and forth frequently between the same hands, I will aim to let a group settle in the easiest way possible.

 A valid concern with this plan is the fact that some may end up owing people they didn't before the simplification.
 Consider a simple case where A owes B £10, and B owes C £10.
-Two transactions could be reduced to 1, if A were to pay C directly.
+Two transactions could be reduced to 1 if A were to pay C directly.
 However, in a larger group, people may not like giving money to people who they do not directly owe on the will of my program.
 Hence, an important constraint is that no one owes someone that they didn't owe before settling occurred (see image below.)

 ![[abc_debt 1.png|400]]
 Even though the dashed edge would reduce transactions, it should not be added.

 The end user suggested that I keep the interface as simple as possible.
 He maintained that he didn't want lots of unnecessary frills - just a simple, functional interface.
 To this, I suggested the use of a CLI.
 I was a little concerned that most people would not have used one before and may not know what it is.
 However, once I explained the concept, he seemed to come round to the idea.
 It's main benefit over a graphical user interface (GUI) is that it is unambiguous.
-It is also, arguably, easier to do things with a CLI once you become comfortable with using one.
+It is also, arguably, easier to do things with a CLI once you become comfortable using one.

 The final main worry that my interviewee brought up was that of guaranteed security.
 I had talked to him when I had the idea for this project, before I had learned about asymmetric encryption and cryptographic signatures.
 He wanted to know how a transaction coming from him could be verified as his, and no one else could pretend that they are, say, owed lots of money.
 He also didn't trust me, and said that if our group of friends started using this product, he would suspect that I would "code away my debts".